 We love LEOGLAND, and their annual Halloween event, Brick-or-Treat, is back this year with even more spooky fun!
-Every Saturday in October, the park is open after dark with late-night rides, trick-or-treating, live entertainment, Halloween décor, and more!
+Saturdays, September 17 to October 29 and Sunday, October 30, the park is open after dark with late-night rides, trick-or-treating, live entertainment, Halloween décor, and more!
 The fun starts at 2 p.m. with live entertainment, and your littlest can start trick-or-treating at 3!
 Don’t forget to check out all the seasonal drinks, snacks, and treats that they’re serving around the park!

 The Great Annual Pumpkin Festival

 It’s time to pick your Halloween pumpkin!
-The Great Annual Pumpkin Festival at the Children’s Nature Retreat begins Friday, October 1 and runs through the 31, Thursday through Sunday, every week.
+The Great Annual Pumpkin Festival at the Children’s Nature Retreat begins Saturday, October 1 and runs through the 31, every single day of the week.
 Adults and kids alike will all love the new six-foot live maze, games, and fun.
 And don’t forget to stop at the pumpkin patch to pick your own pumpkin!

 Check out more Halloween fun and follow us on City Girl Gone Mom TikTok!

 Grab your kids and book a ride on the Pacific Southwest Railway Museum Association’s Pumpkin Express.
 Ride decorated vintage rail cars through the San Diego county mountains, walk through haunted trains, say hello to the cast of ghosts and ghouls, and enjoy pumpkin decorating.
 Plus, pumpkins are included in the purchase of every toddler and child ticket!
 The excitement will be happening every Saturday and Sunday in October, but grab your tickets before they sell out!